rosano/launchlet/os-app/open-vitrine/text.en.md

 ## Preview mode

-Presents a list of options and runs on select, Try jumping through the headings in this document:
+Presents a list of options and runs on select.
+Try jumping through the headings in this document:

 LCHVitrineDemoButtonPreviewToken